-The top 100 Pros and Ams based on the Angler of the Year (AOY) points will receive an invitation to the 2023 Pro/Am Championship.
+The top 100 Pros and Ams based on the Angler of the Year (AOY) point standings will receive an invitation to the 2024 Pro/Am Championship as long as they have participated in at least 3 regular season Pro/AM events in 2024.
+Any Pro that participates in all four regular season Pro/AM events and also wins the TOC will receive a $2500 bonus.
 NewJen Bass reserves the right to work down the AOY list to ensure a full field at the Championship.
 NewJen Bass reserves the right to invite sponsor exemptions for the Championship.

 All official participants of an event are required to cooperate with the media personnel that cover the event.
 Participants do not have the option of not being filmed or interviewed during the official event days.
 NewJen Bass personnel must be granted access and be able to board any participants boat at will.
 Any act deemed by NewJen Bass officials to have the intention of preventing media coverage will result in disqualification from the event.
 Participants must fish in an area that is accessible by NewJen Bass staff, media, and camera personnel as deemed by the tournament director.
 As a general rule, NewJen Bass views this as a 20-foot fiberglass bass boat with the motor trimmed down under its own power.
 If participants have any questions, they must approach the tournament director.
 Anytime cameras are present or when participants are specifically being filmed, they are required to wear a tournament jersey.
 In the cases where participants do not have a tournament jersey of their own, NewJen Bass will provide a NewJen Bass jersey to the participant.
 Anglers who do not have a jersey or refuse to wear a NewJen Bass provided jersey must wear at the minimum a collared polo shirt.
 Final approval of attire will be determined by the Tournament Director.